-Academic Performance Standard 2 (alternative) - Over the term of the contract, the school's four-year adjusted cohort graduation rate will remain above 80%. \Imbedded WBWF Standard: All students graduate from high school.
-(Evidence / Source: Minnesota Department of Education) Scale: $\Omega = School's$ four year adjusted schort graduation rate is below 75%
+Academic Performance Standard 2 (alternative) - Over the term of the contract, the school's four-year adjusted cohort graduation rate will remain above 80%.
+Imbedded WBWF Standard: All students graduate from high school.
+(Evidence / Source: Minnesota Department of Education)

+Scale:
-0 = School's four-year adjusted cohort graduation rate is below 75%.

-1 = School's four-year adjusted cohort graduation rate is between 75%-80%.

-2= School's four-year adjusted cohort graduation rate is 80% or higher.
+- 2 = School's four-year adjusted cohort graduation rate is 80% or higher. - 1 = School's four-year adjusted cohort graduation rate is between 75.1%-79.9%. - 0 = School's four-year adjusted cohort graduation rate is below 75%.

 Academic Performance Standard 3 - The difference between the "all-students" proficiency rate in the School and any reportable student group proficiency rate will be reduced over the term of the contract in both reading and math using state examination data as evidence of the School meeting their primary statutory purpose of improving all pupil learning and all student achievement.
 Imbedded WBWF Standard: all racial and economic achievement gaps between students are closed.
 (Evidence / Source: Minnesota Department of Education).
-Scale:
+A school may also use a nationally normed exam as a supplemental indicator Scale:

-0 = The difference between the "all-students" proficiency rate and all reportable student group proficiency rates has increased.

-1 = The difference between the "all-students" proficiency rate and at least one student group proficiency rate has been reduced.

-2 = The difference between the "all-students" proficiency rate and all student group proficiency rates has been reduced.
+- 2 = The difference between the "all-students" proficiency rate and all student group proficiency rates has been reduced. - 1 = The difference between the "all-students" proficiency rate and at least one student group proficiency rate has been reduced. - 0 = The difference between the "all-students" proficiency rate and all reportable student group proficiency rates has increased.